gradle/gradle/subprojects/docs/src/docs/release/notes.md

 While Visual Studio support is functional, there remain some limitations:

-- Macros defined by passing '/D' to compiler args are not included in your project configuration.
-Use 'cppCompiler.define' instead.
+- Macros defined by passing `/D` to compiler args are not included in your project configuration.
+Use `cppCompiler.define` instead.
-- Includes defined by passing '/I' to compiler args are not included in your project configuration.
+- Includes defined by passing `/I` to compiler args are not included in your project configuration.
 Use library dependencies instead.
 - External dependencies supplied via `sourceSet.dependency` are not yet handled.

 Please try it out an let us know how it works for you.